 Using Project Stages

-Project stages in Motion.io enable you to organize related tasks into a single stage to help clients understand when, how, and why tasks should be completed.
-As an added benefit, upon building stages into your Motion.io projects, you can create automated workflows to ensure a seamless customer experience and reduce the number of manual tasks, emails, and follow-up meetings required of your team.
+As an added benefit, upon building stages into your Motion.io Projects, you can create automated workflows to ensure a seamless customer experience and reduce the number of manual tasks, emails, and follow-up meetings required of your team.

-This article will detail everything you need to know about using project stages in Motion.io and provide guidance on setting them up.
+This article will detail everything you need to know about using Project Stages in Motion.io and provide guidance on setting them up.

 đź‘‹ Tip: Click here to learn more about setting up automations for project stages in Motion.io.